bioinformed/glu-genetics/docs/user_manual/formats.rst

 column.

-Row 1: 'sdat' in the first column, each locus name in subsequent columns Row 2: sample name in the first column, genotypes for that sanple for each locus in the subsequent columns
+Row 1: 'sdat' in the first column, each locus name in subsequent columns Row 2: sample name in the first column, genotypes for that sample for each locus in the subsequent columns

 Column 1: 'sdat' in the first row, each sample name in subsequent rows Column 2: locus name in the first row, genotypes for that locus for each sample in subsequent rows

 Genotypes are coded as a two character string with alleles ' ACGT'.
-Genotypes containing one blank are treated as hemizygous, while genotpes composed of an empty string or two blanks are treated as missing.
+Genotypes containing one blank are treated as hemizygous, while genotypes composed of an empty string or two blanks are treated as missing.

 Example::